jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

    # usermod -aG video $USER
    ```

-5. Update configure dynamic links and restart the Docker service:
+5. Update dynamic links and restart the Docker service:

    ```shell
    $ docker exec -it jellyfin ldconfig
    # systemctl restart docker
    ```

-6. Check the NVIDIA GPU status by using `nvidia-smi`:
+6. Check the NVIDIA GPU's status by using `nvidia-smi`:

    ```shell
    $ docker exec -it jellyfin nvidia-smi